sowmya-venkat/my_experience/README.md

-# publish_experience
+# My Experience
-This markdown file will have details of all the steps completed to build a containerized application.
 The exercise assigned to me has been a unique experience.
-It enabled me to step into the world of Dockers, Though I have been working on Cloud-native projects, I did not have a direct experience of deployment.
-What was more gratifying was that I had the hands-on experience of understand dockers, installing the Docker desktop, and through the Windows platform and the PowerShell as the  interface, I was able to develop a sample application with the help of the instructions.
-Let me elaborate the activities that I performed in each step..
+It enabled me to step into the world of Dockers.
+Though I have been working on Cloud-native projects, I did not have a direct experience of deployment.
+What was more gratifying was that I had the hands-on experience to understand dockers, install the Docker desktop, and through PowerShell as the interface, I was able to develop a sample application with the help of the instructions.
+I have successfully used GitHub pages to publish a Markdown file.
 To read more about my experience, go to [My-Experience](https://github.com/sowmya-venkat/publish_experience/blob/main/Oracle_Exercise.docx)